Search

 How does a fireplace affect home value?

 Fireplaces have been used in homes for centuries.
 A well-maintained fireplace ensures that you stay cozy throughout the winter.
-Many people love fireplaces because of their aesthetic appeal.
+But in addition to the obvious advantages of heating the living space, many people love fireplaces because of their aesthetic appeal.

 How much value does a fireplace add to your home?